 Exchange students’ contribution to charity work

 Asia Exchange invites the voluntary workers at Seeds of Hope to visit Udayana University every semester to introduce the life at the children’s home to exchange students.
-After that the students have a chance to visit the orphanage and spend time with the children.
-After the experience some of the students decide to start visiting Seeds of Hope regularly.
+The students will later have a chance to visit the orphanage and spend time with the children.
+After the experience, some of the students decide to start visiting Seeds of Hope regularly.